-The Child & Adult Development Child Development Centers

-Philosophy Statement

-Vision Statement
+vision S tatement

 Mission Statement

-Open Door Policy
+Open Do oor Policy

-Community Care Licensing Cultural Diversity
+Commu nity Care Licensing

-CDC Goals

-Curriculum

-Parent/Family-Teacher Conferences
+Curricul um

-Teacher-Child Ratios
+Teacher -Child Ratios

 Tuition

-Hours and Days of Operation
+Hours a nd Days of Operation

-Child Development Center Closures

-Preparing Your Child for the Preschool Experience
+aring Your Child for the Preschool Experience

-Who is eligible for the Child Development Center Programs?
+Who is I Eligible for the Child Development Center Programs?

-How do I enroll my child in the full-day or part-day Toddler/Preschool Program(s)?
+I Enroll My Child in the Full Day or Part Day Toddler/Preschool Program(s)?

-What enrollment forms are required?
-8
+nrollment Forms Are Required?

+California State Licensing Forms

+(Other Forms

-Health and Safety
+and Safety

-What is the Centers' wellness policy?
+What Happens When a Child is Injured or Becomes III at School?

-What should I do if my child has a communicable disease?
+What Should I do if My Child or I have a Communicable disease?

-What should I do if my child has allergies?
+What Should I do if My Child or I have Allergies?

-What should I do if my child needs medication?
+What Should I do if my Child Needs Medication?

-What is the Centers' policy if my child needs medication during the school day?

-Incidental Medical Services Plan

-Vaccinations

-What are the Centers' policies about sanitation?
+What are the Centers' Policies about Sanitation?

-Second-hand Smoke

-Third-hand Exposures
+Third Hand Exposures

-Toilet Learning

-Center SafetyWhat should my child wear to school?
+Center Safety

+What Should My Child Wear to School?

 Photo Release

 Sunscreen

-What do the centers do for Emergency Preparedness?
+What Do the Centers do for Emergency Preparedness?

-Mandated Child Abused and Neglect Reporting
+Mandated Child Abuse and Neglect Reporting

-Parking Lot and Car Safety
+Lot and Car Safety

 Where Can I Park?
-12

-Parking Lot Safety 12
+Parking Lot Safety

+arking Lot Surcty

-Child Development Centers Program Policies
+d and Adult Development Program Policies

-Arrival and Departure Policies
+and Departure Policies

-What should my child and I do when we get to school?
+What do my child and I do when we get to school?

-Toys from Home

-Signing In & Out

 Who can pick up my child?

 What happens if I am late picking up my child?

-Class Celebrations 14
+om Participation Policies How should adult dress when participating in the classroom?

 How will my child's birthday be celebrated?
-14

-How are holidays celebrated at the CDC?
+How are Holidays Celebrated at the CDC?

-Nutrition Guidelines
+n Guidelines

-Religious Instruction

-Federal Nondiscrimination Statement 15

-Civil Rights Policy

-Communication Systems
+nication Systems

-Bulletin/Newsletter/Social Media
+Bulletin/Newsletter

-Parent/Family Bulletin Board 16
+Parent Bulletin Board

-Professional Boundaries Babysitting/Child Care Arrangements 7.5

-Letters of SupportLetters of Support

-How can I participate in the program?
-I /

-How can I help support the Child Development Centers?
-15
+n I help support the Child Development Centers?

-Dissolution of Services Policy
+ion of Services Policy

-How do I withdraw my child from the program?
+Dissolut I withdraw my child from the program?

+Dissolut

+Dissolut How do BALL De au au alla litate a sa alla a Causta d'A

+Dissolut How do My Responsibilities at the Center?

+Dissolut How do It are My Responsibilities at the Center?

+Dissolut How do at are Supervis • •